Redocly/redocly-cli/README.md

 **Format the output** in whatever way you need.
 The `stylish` output is as good as it sounds, but if you need JSON or Checkstyle outputs to integrate with other tools, the `lint` command can output those too.

-**Multiple files supported** so you don't need to bundle your API description to lint it.
-Just point Redocly CLI at the "entry point" (e.g.: `openapi.yaml`) and it handles the rest.
+**Multiple files supported** so you don't need to bundle your API description to lint it; just point Redocly CLI at the "entry point" (e.g.: `openapi.yaml`) and it handles the rest.

 [Learn more about API standards and configuring Redocly rules](https://redocly.com/docs/cli/api-standards).